CONSTITUTION

 Name.

-The name of the Association is: International Association for Assyriology.
+The Association bears the name: International Association for Assyriology.

 Article 3.

-The Association has its official seat in the municipality of Leiden, the Netherlands.
+The Association has its registered office in the municipality of Leiden, the Netherlands.

 Article 4.

-1. serving as an international platform for scholarly workers in the fields of cuneiform studies and the archaeology of the Near and the Middle East;
+1. to serve as an international platform for academic researchers in the field of cuneiform studies and the archaeology of the Near and Middle East;

-2. serving as a discussion center and forum for all matters related to the areas mentioned in a. above;
+2. to function as a discussion centre and forum for all matters related to the areas mentioned under a.;

-3. to promote the study of the areas referred to in above and to promote these areas in all their aspects on an international basis.
+3. to promote the study of the areas referred to in (a.) and stimulating these areas in all their aspects on an international basis.

-2. The Association aims to achieve its objects by, inter alia:
+2. The Association aims to achieve this purpose by:

-1. promoting and support the organization of international congresses for Assyriology and archaeology of the Near and the Middle East under the name: “Rencontre Assyriologique lnternationale”;
+1. promoting and supporting the organisation of international congresses for Assyriology and archaeology of the Near and Middle East under the name: “Rencontre Assyriologique lnternationale”;

-2. encouraging cooperation between the Association’s own members and members of other fields and associations;
+2. encouraging collaboration between the Association’s own members and those of other areas and associations;

-3. the Association acting as a representative body in the field of Assyriology and Archaeology of the Near and the Middle East towards the state, private institutions and the general public and to disseminate information of interest to the members of the Association;
+3. having the Association act as a representative body in the field of Assyriology and Archaeology of the Near and Middle East vis-à-vis the State, private institutions and the general public and disseminating information of interest to the members of the Association;

-4. encouraging publications, as well as maintaining websites, and doing all that is related to the foregoing or may be beneficial for that purpose.
+4. encouraging publications, as well as maintaining websites, and performing all that is related to the foregoing or may be conducive thereto.

 Article 5.